CoOwner/CheatBreakerAPINetHandler/README.md

 The CheatBreakerAPINetHandler is the container for all of CheatBreaker's packet handling.

+## JAR

+The .jar file can be found in my release page, https://github.com/CoOwner/CheatBreakerAPINetHandler/releases.

 ## Reporting an issue

 If you suspect an issue you can submit one [here](https://github.com/CoOwner/CheatBreakerAPINetHandler/issues).